AlexanderRichert-NOAA/ci-gemini-code-review/README.md

 ### Create a new workflow

 Create a new workflow in your repository called, say, code-review.yml with the below code.
 Note that in order to use the pull_request_target trigger (see Usage below), this workflow must be in the base repository's default branch ("develop" for all NOAA-EMC repos).
+See Inputs below for a list of configurable options.

 ```yaml
 name: ai-code-review